cardo-org/Rembus.jl/docs/src/api.md

 Reactiveness is a property of a component and is applied to all subscribed topics.

-The [`forever`](#forever) function starts the loop that listen for published messages and by default the reactive mode is enabled.
+The [`wait`](#wait) function starts the loop that listen for published messages and by default the reactive mode is enabled.

 ## unreactive